 Papilio: Prevention programmes for nurseries, day-care centres and primary schools

 Papilio is a social corporation committed to encouraging children early on (= timely) in their development.
 Developmental support is the most effective contribution to preventing addiction and violence.
-We are especially invested in children who are not born into ideal conditions.
+We particularly care about children who are not born into ideal conditions.
 For these children, day-care is a second chance in life.
 To this end, Papilio creates and promotes prevention programmes and modules.
 In more detail, these are:

 - Papilio-U3: Prevention programme for nurseries with under 3 year olds (créches); development 2017 - 2019.